emsitkowski/dashrise/README.md

 ## Getting started

-### 1. Create your Supabase project at https://supabase.com/ or self-host it yourself.
+### 1. Supabase: Create your Supabase project at https://supabase.com/ or self-host it yourself.

-### 2. Create necessary database tables.
+### 2. Supabase: Create necessary database tables with foreign keys.
 The easiest way is to use SQL Editor in Supabase panel.
 To set up the required database tables, follow these steps:

 1. Open the SQL Editor in the Supabase panel.
 2. Paste the following SQL commands.
 3. Click "Run" to generate the tables.
+4. Newly created tables should appear in Table Editor tab.

 ```sql
 CREATE TABLE public."Categories" (